anxolerd/anxolerd.github.io/_posts/2016-06-26-exam-as-a-quest.markdown

 - Knowledge of OSI model layers
 - Knowledge of main protocols used on different layers
 - Configuring (using GUI) DHCP server
-- Configuring (using GUI) dynamic routing (RIP)
+- Configuring (using GUI) dynamic routing.
+That was RIP because it is the only routing protocol which can be configured in Packet Tracer via GUI.
 - Using some network diagnostics utilities
 - Using some basic applications
 - etc

 As I wrote student had access to one of the topologies.
-They had really **full** access to it, wo it was a challenge for us to prepare tasks there.
+They had really **full** access to it, so it was a challenge for us to prepare tasks there.
 We used some static webpages on HTTP servers which used some simple `JavaScript` code to hide/show the key for the next step.
 We had to encrypt keys there to avoid students just look into the page source to proceed.
 We used a [viginere cipher][viginere-cipher] for that. _I really enjoyed the moment when one of student tried to look for answer in the sources but found an encrypted string there.
 He said very loudly something like:_

 > "Oh you are tricky guys!"